How to Make Money Buying and Selling Websites

 Website brokers such as Digital Exits makes finding a buyer simple.

-On a website marketplace, you’ll list your website and buyers will come to you with their offer whilst website brokers will connect you with their wide network of buyers who may be interested in your website.
+On a website marketplace, you’ll list your website and buyers will come to you with their offer while website brokers will connect you with their wide network of buyers who may be interested in your website.

 Remember you’ll have to pay a fee to any broker you use so take this into account when making your choice.